 Moisture and humidity are other causes of haziness.
 If the floor was sanded and finished during installation, it may turn the finish cloudy as it swells as a result of increased humidity levels.
 This is due to the water seeping up from inside the wood as the trapped moisture comes out forming cloudiness (Blushing out).

-Using the appropriate cleaner for your hardwood floors will prevent the buildup of cloudy or milky substances after cleaning.
-However, if you ready have the white stuff forming, you might want to explore some ways to fix the problem.
+Using the appropriate cleaner for your hardwood flooring will prevent the buildup of cloudy or milky substances after cleaning.
+If you already have the white stuff forming, however, you might want to explore some ways to fix the problem.

 Here’s how to remove a cloudy buildup from your hardwood floors: